Construction Trades Helpers / Labourers (NOC 7611) may also be called:

 What Would I Do?

-Construction Trades Helpers / Labourers carry out a range of practical tasks to help tradespersons on construction sites.
+Construction Trades Helpers / Labourers carry out a range of practical tasks to help tradespersons on construction sites and in quarries and surface mines.
 Your duties can change daily and vary according to the type of site you are working on.

 Am I Suited For This Job?